-32 RELATED PARTY TRANSACTIONS
+31 RELATED PARTY TRANSACTIONS

-Related parties represent associated companies, joint ventures, majority shareholder, directors and key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
+Related parties represent the Government of Abu Dhabi and related departments and institutions (owner of the majority shareholder), associated companies, joint ventures, majority shareholder, directors and key management personnel of the Company, and entities controlled, jointly controlled or significantly influenced by such parties.
 Pricing policies and terms of these transactions are approved by the Company's management.